Oichkatzelesfrettschen/lites/README.md

 ## Memory allocation roadmap

 The current DDEKit memory API exposes `ddekit_contig_malloc()` for obtaining DMA-safe contiguous buffers.
-Drivers that merely require virtually contiguous regions must still rely on this low-level call.
-A vmalloc-style allocator is planned for future versions to handle non-contiguous allocations gracefully.
+Drivers that only need virtual contiguity must still rely on this low-level call, which is presently a stub returning no memory.
+A dedicated vmalloc-style allocator is planned for future versions to handle non-contiguous requests more gracefully while keeping `ddekit_contig_malloc()` for strictly contiguous DMA use cases.